kristoferlund/sui-wallet/README.md

 ## Project notes

 At all times when interacting with canisters on the IC you should consider the costs involved, and the fact that update calls take 2-3 seconds to complete.
-To create a good user experience, this wallet uses a combination of local state and canister calls to provide a responsive UI.

-- The Sui address is stored in local state after the user logs in.
-Next time the user logs in, the address is retrieved from local state.
+- The Sui public key is retrieved from the backend canister on each login and cached using React Query for the current session.
-- The balance of the Sui address is queried from the backend canister that in turn queries the Sui API.
-A more efficient way to query the balance would be to call the Sui API directly from the frontend.
+- The balance and transactions are queried from the Sui blockchain via the Sui RPC API.
+The backend canister handles signing transactions using the user's derived private key.

 > [!IMPORTANT]
 > This project is not affiliated with or endorsed by the DFINITY Foundation.
 It has not undergone any formal security review and is intended for educational and experimental purposes only.
 Do not use this code in production environments.